5.37 Child Criminal Exploitation

 In suspected cases of radicalisation or extremism, social workers and local authorities have a duty to refer the case to the local Channel panel, which will then decide the correct, if any, intervention and support to be offered to that individual.
 See also: 5.32 Supporting Children and Young People Vulnerable to Violent Extremism

 5. Professional response

 A referral must be made as soon as possible when any concern of Significant Harm as a consequence of gang activity including child criminal exploitation becomes known.
-Any agency or practitioner who has concerns that a child may be at risk of harm should contact the MASH (Multi-agency Safeguard Hub) or the police for the area in which the child is currently located.
+Any agency or practitioner who has concerns that a child may be at risk of harm should contact the Surrey Children's Single Point of Access (C-SPA) or the police for the area in which the child is currently located.
 If there is concern about a child’s immediate safety, the Police should be contacted on 999.

 When considering making a referral, you will also need to balance the need for confidentiality with your responsibility to share information to protect the child.
 Where possible, you should always ascertain the views of the child, and keep them, and their parents/carers informed about your actions.